mttrin93/pypolaron/README.md

 `run_generator -mq MgO -mak ID -ac "mpirun -np 28 /path/to/aims.x" -sd /path/to/species -rdr ./workdir -ds`

 where the calculation is automatically submitted to the SLURM cluster.

+The `run_attractor` executable can be run with the following additional options:

+* `-ae, --attractor-elements`: Element symbol used to substitute the host atom to create the localized potential well.

 ## Development & testing